Katawa Shoujo: Release and distribution

 On April 29, 2009, the team released an "Act One" preview.
 Act 1 has since been updated for several additional languages; as of Act 1's fifth version, English, French, Italian, Japanese, Russian, German, Hungarian, and both Traditional and Simplified Chinese are included.
 The complete English-language novel was released on January 4, 2012.

 It was announced that the French-language translation would be released July 4, 2013 as both a download and a limited-edition physical edition.
 The French-language version was made available for download on July 8, 2013.
 A separate, full-patch adding a completed Russian translation was released independently by its translation group on December 9, 2013.
 On July 27, 2014, the International Spanish version was released and made available for download that same day.
 On April 1, 2015, in lieu of their traditional April Fools' Day prank, Four Leaf Studios released the Japanese translation.
 Additionally, they announced that a second physical release would be sold by the Japanese translation team at Comitia 112 and Comiket 88 (May 5 and August 16, 2015, respectively, at Tokyo Big Sight).
 The full visual novel has been released officially in English, French, Spanish, Japanese and Italian.

 On June 6, 2015, Four Leaf Studios announced the end of support and development for the visual novel and official translation projects, concluding with a final bug/typo patch.
 They released the English script files in full and instructions on how to patch in and distribute any future fan translations into languages not included in the final official version.

 Following the release of the full game, Four Leaf Studios announced that it had no plans for its members to collaborate on any new projects.
 However, in their celebratory 1st anniversary blog post, Aura had stated that there might be future projects for 4LS announced in 2013, though no major projects were announced.
-Four Leaf Studio continued supporting fan works officially, hosting selected artists at their Comiket booth while selling new content such as original artbooks and light novels based on the game, with the last attendance taking place in 2017.
-In 2020, Raide, artist and co-director of the game, died.
+Four Leaf Studios continued supporting fan works officially, hosting selected artists at their Comiket booth while selling new content such as original artbooks and light novels based on the game, with the last attendance taking place in 2017.
+In 2020, Raide, the artist and co-director of the game, died suddenly, as announced by his family via his Twitter page.

 Downloads for the complete novel and Act 1 alone are available for Windows, Mac OSX, and x86 Linux, available both as direct downloads from the official Katawa Shoujo website and over Bittorrent.
 The soundtrack is also available as a direct download.

+The game received a Steam and itch.io release on August 15, 2024.